pulumi/docs/content/resources/platform-engineering-from-setup-to-scale/index.md

         This workshop is suitable for Platform team contributors, DevOps engineers, IT management, and leadership.

     learn:
-        - A step-by-step guide to successfully implementing platform engineering in all kinds of organizations.
+        - A [step-by-step guide](https://www.pulumi.com/blog/the-guide-platform-engineering-idp-steps-best-practices/) to successfully implement platform engineering in all kinds of organizations.
         - How infrastructure as code, automated controls, reporting, and self-service infrastructure fit into platform engineering efforts.
         - How to handle common pitfalls to implement platform engineering in IT organizations successfully.